 Indian cinema is not an easy business to run.
 It takes a lot more than just a good script, great songs, choreography and good actors to make a film hit.
-Expensive Bollywood costumes play a role too.
+Expensive Bollywood costumes play a significant role too.

 The aesthetics of Bollywood films play a major role and the costumes worn contribute immensely to the theme of a film.

-‘Bollywood’, ‘Blockbuster’ and ‘Big Budget’ the three most important B’s for a successful career in the Indian film industry.
+‘Bollywood’, ‘Blockbuster’ and ‘Big Budget’ are the three most important B’s for a successful career in the Indian film industry.